risingwavelabs/risingwave-console/README.md

 ```

-The configuration can be overridden by the environment variables:
+Configuration can be overridden by environment variables:

 | Environment Variable | Expected Value | Description |
 |---------------------|----------------|-------------|